jaredly/jaredly.github.io/source/_posts/javascript-interop-with-reason-and-bucklescript.md

   - javascript
 description: How to communicate safely and unsafely with the host language.
 ---
-So you've all ready to write some Reason but you need to call a JavaScript function?
+So you're all ready to write some Reason but you need to call a JavaScript function?
 Or maybe you can't figure out how to write something in OCaml-land and wish you could just bail for a minute & write it in JavaScript?
 Fortunately, both of those are fairly easy to pull off.

 <!-- more -->